lunaxaray/lunaxaray/README.md

 - 👀 I’m interested in music & french existentialism
 - 🌱 I’m currently learning how to code and shred heavy riffs
 - 💞️ I’m looking to collaborate on variable fonts
-- 📫 How to reach me smoke signals
+- 📫 Reach me via smoke signals

 <!---
 lunaxaray/lunaxaray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.